prabeshx12/kivycalc/README.md

 # Python-Projects
-This is a simple calculator app with limited functions of squaring and arithmetic operations.
+This is a simple calculator app with functions of squaring and arithmetic operations as well as logrithmic and exponential functions.